dkorolev/pls/README.md

 Note that you do not need the `"pls.h"` file.
 The `pls`-provided build setup handles this. `TODO(dkorolev):` Make sure it works for non-`pls` users to some day.

-When it comes to where the `PLS_IMPORT` "directive" should go in the code, just make sure it takes place before `#include`-ing any headers from the libraries to be imported.
-Otherwise the preprocessor will fail on missing header files, will never get to processing the `PLS_IMPORT` statements, and the auto-import magic will not work.
+When it comes to where the `PLS_*` statements should go in the code, just make sure it takes place before `#include`-ing any headers from the libraries to be imported.
+Otherwise the preprocessor will fail on missing header files, will never get to processing the `PLS_*` statements, and the auto-import magic will not work.

-The semicolon after `PLS_IMPORT` is optional.
+The semicolon after `PLS_*` statements is optional.

-Behind the scenes, in the "true" build, the `PLS_IMPORT` macro is only checking that the passed-in parameters are compile-time strings.
-During the build phase, the `PLS_IMPORT` directive is parsed differently, so that the dependencies are extracted by `pls`.
+Behind the scenes, in the "true" build, the `PLS_*`-s are macros that only check that the passed-in parameters are compile-time strings.
+During the pre-build phase, prior to `cmake` cofiguration, these `PLS_*` statements are interpreted differently, so that the dependencies are extracted by `pls`.

 ### The `pls.json` File

-While `pls` strives for simplicity, `PLS_IMPORT()` in code is not the only, or even the recommended way to define dependencies.
+While `pls` strives for simplicity, `PLS_*()` statements in code are not the only, or even the recommended way to define dependencies.

 The long-form way is to use the `pls.json` file: